 This is a super easy banana bread recipe that is made with old bananas, oats, nuts and coconut oil.
 If you’re making this for a younger child – omit the almonds as they can be a choking hazard.
 Recipe here.

-Meal Prep Option
+Meal Prep For kids

 For some recipes, like the overnight oats, you’ll need to make bigger batch if you want to make them ahead.
 They do store well for 2-3 days in the fridge, but I wouldn’t let them sit longer than that.
 Store all of the other oat recipes in the fridge.